 TEXT COUNTING TOOL.

 Yes, this is software.
 However, this is a type of software developed for translators by translators.
 They’ve been a bit of a dab hand in developing word-count tools suitable for international translations over the last 20 years.
+The best word-count tool for translators is here.
 That’s why peculiarities of the word-counting standards of different countries are easy to accommodate with the tool:

 Every single element can be calculated.